Go GREEN – 10 unique & sustainable ways to wrap gifts

 Historically, fabric wrapping cloths, known as ‘furoshiki’ in Japan and ‘bogaji’ in Korea were typical, and these are a great environmentally friendly alternative.
 These video links show you how easy it can be.
 Have fun with different fabrics.
 Don't use your Christmas table cloth anymore?
 Chop it into squares and you could have many of your gorgeous gifts wrapped in minutes.
-Search Op Shops for tablecloths or old napkins / scarfs etc.
+Search Op Shops for tablecloths, patterned sheets or old napkins / scarfs etc.

 Gift bags often get re-used.
 Gifted tins or metal boxes now adorn many kitchens and provide great knick knack and craft storage.
 Fabric bags are a clever and stylish way to 'wrap'.
 Your surprise is uniquely hidden, and now the gift and the bag are both presents that can delight the recipient.
 Clever you!

 Re-purpose items from your own home.
 Wrap presents in: